antonis-zisis/antonis-zisis/README.md

-Hey there,
+Hey hey,

-I am **Antonis** and I am a full stack software engineer.

-I enjoy web and mobile development.

-I am currently working at [Causaly](https://www.causaly.com/) as a full stack application engineer.
+My name is **Antonis** and I am a Full-Stack Software Engineer from Greece!
+I enjoy writting code for the web and mobile apps, mostly using React and React-Native.
+I am currently working at [Causaly](https://www.causaly.com/), developing our solution to empower biomedical research.
 When not working I enjoy going to the gym and playing video games.